 The Scrum approach to managing projects was inspired by the self-organising nature of rugby teams.
 This means that Scrum thrives on a tightly-knit team working well together.

-Every team member must understand their role and follow the 5 Scrum Values (see below) to make the everything flow smoothly.
+Each member must understand their role and follow the 5 Scrum Values to ensure that everything flows smoothly.

 What are the roles of a Scrum team?